marcelobauman82-netizen/tvgd-public-tests/paper/manuscript_outline.md

 > TVGD has moved beyond a purely phenomenological galactic model.
 It has an effective covariant spacetime architecture, public tests and falsifiable predictions.
 What remains open is the final fundamental closure and independent statistical validation.

-This framing is important.
-It avoids two errors: overstating the theory as already complete, and understating it as if no covariant structure existed.